 Use Construction Paper to Make These Colorful Baskets

-While construction paper might not seem durable, it is actually solid enough to hold small candies and Easter eggs.
-Help your child work on their motor skills by having them cut out specific shapes you need for these baskets (so long as they are old enough to be using scissors safely).
+While construction paper might not seem durable, it is solid enough to hold small candies and Easter eggs.
+Help your child work on his or her motor skills by having him or her cut out specific shapes you need for these baskets (so long as your child is old enough to be using scissors safely).